esor-poudel/paudel_ishwor21410907_ISErepo/document/ishworpaudel_21410907_ISEReport.md

 |--------------------------------------------------|------------------------------|--------------------------------------------|
 | Enter into for loop                              | year = 1800                  | return Unknown                             |
 | Enter into if statement                          | year= 1995                   | return Generation Z                        |

+# Test Implementation and Test Execution

+Testing the code plays important role to check if all the function works as expected as the user want before the code is sent for the live.
+So for this project a test file is created to check all the function work as expected or not.
+To run the test file simply go to the `test.py` file and run the code (**python test.py**)